OffcierCia/DeFi-Developer-Road-Map/README.md

 ## Support Project:

-> This repository is made with **[Lido DAO](https://lido.fi)** support :sparkling_heart:
+> This repository is created with **[Lido DAO](https://lido.fi)** support :sparkling_heart:

-If you want to support my work (I spend a lot of time analyzing materials before I post them), you can send me a donation to the address:
+If you want to support my work (I spend a lot of time analyzing materials), you can send me a donation to the address:

 **0xB25C5E8fA1E53eEb9bE3421C59F6A66B786ED77A** — ERC20 or ETH